DGCA fines Vistara Rs 10 lakh for letting improperly trained pilot land flight in Indore | Business

 DGCA fines Vistara Rs 10 lakh for letting improperly trained pilot land flight in Indore

-Aviation regulator DGCA has imposed a fine of Rs 10 lakh on Vistara for letting an improperly trained pilot land an aircraft with passengers on board at the Indore airport, officials said on Thursday.The pilot, who was the first officer on the flight, landed the aircraft at the Indore airport recently without first getting the requisite training in a simulator, they said.
+Aviation regulator DGCA on Thursday imposed a fine of Rs 10 lakh on Vistara for letting an improperly trained pilot land an aircraft with passengers on board at the Indore airport, officials said.

 - Country: